AVJdataminer/Notes/All_notes.md

 # 28 May 2020
-Influx db at Influx Data No-code ML and anomaly deteci
+Influx db at Influx Data No-code ML and anomaly detection webinar
 ![enter image description here](screenshots/Screen%20Shot%202020-05-28%20at%2010.10.12%20AM)

 ## For qualified